heweiye/axdlog.gitlab.io/content/post/2018-04-10-Using-Hugo-and-Travis-CI-To-Deploy-Blog-To-Github-Pages-Automatically.md

 <!--more-->

+If you wanna discuss more about contents in my blog, you may consider join my [**Slack**](https://join.slack.com/t/maxdsre/shared_invite/enQtNjM0NTY1MjA2MTc5LTUyN2Y1ZjM0OWZhODgzNjhlY2Q3Yjk2ODJjNzIzOTUzMjMwOWYwMjkwNDdkNzg2OGUwZjIzNWMwMTM0ODcxYjA) channel.

+*New*: I have migrated my blog from [Github][github] to [GitLab][gitlab] on May 24, 2019 due to [GitHub and Export Controls](https://help.github.com/en/articles/github-and-export-controls).
+Blog is [**Migrating Personal Hugo Static Blog From GitHub Pages To GitLab Pages**]({{< relref "2019-05-24-Migrating-Personal-Hugo-Static-Blog-From-GitHub-Pages-To-GitLab-Pages.md" >}}).

 This article is one of my *personal static blog build series*:

 1. [**Using Hugo and Travis CI To Deploy Blog To Github Pages Automatically**]({{< relref "2018-04-10-Using-Hugo-and-Travis-CI-To-Deploy-Blog-To-Github-Pages-Automatically.md" >}})